cloudutsukpilot/sakharams.github.io/_posts/artificialintelligence/2024-04-05-introduction-to-artificial-intelligence.md

 ##### Ethical Considerations

-As artificial intelligence (AI) continues to advance, it is crucial to address the ethical implications associated with its development and use.
+As artificial Intelligence(AI) continues to advance, it is crucial to address the ethical implications associated with its development and use.
 Some key ethical considerations in AI include:

 1. Bias and Fairness:
     - AI systems can inherit biases from the data they are trained on, leading to unfair outcomes and discrimination.